chanda-mandisa/RSS_Feed/README.md

 - Try opening the file in a text editor to verify its structure.
 - Make sure JavaScript is enabled in your browser.

+## License
+This project is licensed under the MIT License.
+See `LICENSE` for details.

+## Contributions
+Contributions are welcome!
+Feel free to submit a pull request or report issues.

+## Author
+Developed by [chanda-mandisa].